 - The budget 2021 proposes amendments to returns as well.
 Pre-filling of returns will be allowed for salary, tax payments, TDS/ TCS.
 The details of capital gains from listed securities, , etc. will be prefilled in the ITR.

 - Earlier the assessment proceedings were open up to 6 years in every case.
 Now any assessment proceeding except serious tax evasion can remain open up to 3 years only.

 - Constitution of a Dispute Resolution Committee with the aim to resolve the issue at the initial stage and prevent new disputes.
 Every assessee with a disputed income of Rs.10 lakh and a taxable income of up to Rs.50 lakh can approach this committee

-- The budget proposes an exemption for senior citizens from filing an income tax return.
+- The budget proposes an exemption for senior citizens from filing an return.
 However, the exemption will be applicable only if the senior citizens have interest and pension as their sole source of income.
-To support this cause, section 194P has been introduced to allow a bank to deduct tax on interest and pension income earned by senior citizens aging 75 years or above.
+To support this cause, section 194P has been introduced to allow a bank to tax on interest and pension income earned by senior citizens aging 75 years or above.

 - The stamp duty value can be up to 120% (earlier 110%) of the consideration if the transfer of “residential unit”, which means an independent housing unit is made between 12th November 2020 and 30th June 2021.

 - Formation of a National Faceless Appellate Tribunal Centre before the Appellate Tribunal (ITAT).
 The aim is to increase transparency in the proceedings, reduce the cost of compliance associated with the proceedings, and effective administration.

 - Introduction of a new initiative, ‘Turant Customs’ as a faceless, paperless, and contactless customs measure.